Illus: Patronage of Pamprepius and conflict with Verina

-It was perhaps his literary predilections that made him the friend and patron of Pamprepius, for whom he obtained a salary from the public revenue, and to whom also he made an allowance from his private resources.
+It was perhaps his literary predilections that made him the friend and patron of Pamprepius for whom he obtained a salary from the public revenue and to whom also he made an allowance from his private resources.
 Pamprepius was a native of Thebes, or, according to others, of Panopolis in Egypt, an avowed heathen, and eminent as a poet, a grammarian, and especially for his skill in divining the future.
-Pamprepius was hated both by Zeno and by the dowager empress Verina, and during the absence of Illus, who had gone on some business into Isauria, they banished him on a charge of attempting to divine future events in favour of Illus and against the emperor.
+Pamprepius was hated both by Zeno and by the dowager empress Verina, and during the absence of Illus, who had gone on some business into Isauria, they banished him on a charge of attempting to divine events in favour of Illus and against the emperor.
 Illus, knowing that his intimacy with him had been the real cause of his banishment, received him into his household, and, on his return to the capital, took him with him.
 The date of these events is doubtful: it is possible that they occurred before Marcian's revolt, though a later date is on the whole more probable.

-Zeno was prone to jealousy, so it is not surprising that the commanding position and popular favour of Illus rendered him an object of suspicion, and that the emperor in various ways sought to rid himself of him.
+Zeno was prone to jealousy and so it is not surprising that the commanding position and popular favour of Illus rendered him an object of suspicion and that the emperor in various ways sought to rid himself of him.
 The ambitious Verina was also his enemy and plotted against his life.
-The assassin she employed, an Alan, is said to have wounded Illus.
-However, this is doubtful, because historians have confounded her plot with a later one by her daughter Ariadne.
-At any rate Verina's attempt failed.
-Zeno, equally jealous of her and of Illus, banished her at the instance of the latter, and confined her in the fort of Papurius.
+The assassin whom she employed, an Alan, is said to have wounded Illus.
+This is doubtful because historians may have confounded her plot with a later one by her daughter Ariadne.
+At any rate, Verina's attempt failed.
+Zeno, equally jealous of her and of Illus, banished her at the insistence of the latter, and confined her in the fort of Papurius.
 There is some doubt as to the time of these events.
 Candidus places her banishment before the revolt of Marcian, and Theodore Lector attributes its cause to her part in the revolt of Basiliscus.

-It is not unlikely, indeed, that she was banished twice, once before Marcian's revolt, for her connections with Basiliscus, and again after Marcian's revolt, for her plot against Illus.
+It is not unlikely that she was banished twice, once before Marcian's revolt, for her connections with Basiliscus, and again after Marcian's revolt, for her plot against Illus.
 From prison she managed to get Ariadne to plead for her release, first to Zeno, and then to Illus, to whom the emperor had referred her.
 Illus not only refused her request, but also charged her with wishing to place another person on her husband's throne.
 This irritated her and she, like her mother, attempted to assassinate Illus.
 Jordanes ascribes her hatred to another cause: he says that Illus had infused jealous suspicions into Zeno's mind which had led Zeno to attempt her life, and that her knowledge of these things stimulated her to revenge.
 The assassin whom she employed failed to kill Illus, but cut off his ear in the attempt.
 The assassin was taken, and Zeno, who appears to have been privy to the affair, was unable to prevent his execution.